 - A certificate of workers' compensation insurance or a completed affidavit of workers compensation exemption form for contractors.

-- A completed and notarized affidavit owner contractor form for any project over $30,000 where an owner is listed as the general contractor.
+- A notarized affidavit owner contractor form for projects costing $30,000 or more and where an owner is listed as the general contractor.

 Building and Site Plan Specifications